Home

 3. Unbolt the steering column boot (or it's remains...) from the firewall.

-4. Unbolt the steering box from the pedestal.
+4. Unbolt the steering box from the frame mount.

 5. Unbolt the steering column support bracket and remove the column and box through the engine compartment.